bulletproofpancake/Card-Battle-Roguelite/documents/GDD.md

     - [Core](#core)
     - [Overworld](#overworld-1)
     - [Deck](#deck)

 ---

 ## Game Pillars
 ### Overworld
 Explore a procedurally generated dungeon to find cards and gold.
 ### D-D-Duel!
-Cards found in the overworld are used in combat in order to defeat the enemy.
+Cards found in the overworld are used in exploration to obtain loot, and in combat in order to defeat the enemy.
 ### Deck Builder
 Safe spots are found in the overworld where you can buy and sell cards to prepare for the next area.

 ---

 ## Game Flow
 ### Game Start
 - Player chooses a deck before entering the dungeon (Dead Cells style).